otrv4/otrv4/otrv4.md

 The secret scalar 'sk' is defined as SECRET_SCALAR.

 1. Hash the 57-byte symmetric key using SHAKE-256(sym_key).
-Store the digest in a 114-bytes large buffer, denoted 'h'.
-Only the lower 57 bytes are used for generating the public key.
+Store the digest in a 114-bytes large buffer.
+Only the lower 57 bytes (denoted 'h') are used for generating the public key.
-2. Prune the buffer: the two least significant bits of the first octet are cleared, all eight bits of the last octet are cleared, and the highest bit of the second to last octet is set.
+2. Prune the buffer 'h': the two least significant bits of the first byte are cleared, all eight bits of the last byte are cleared, and the highest bit of the second to last byte is set.
 3. Interpret the buffer as the little-endian integer, forming the secret scalar 'sk'.
 Perform a known-base-point scalar multiplication 'sk * Base point (G)'.
 If the result is for the 'ED448-PUBKEY', store it in